 A Historic Analysis of Jesus.

 Dr Bart Ehrman is a professor of religious studies that have written many books on the interpretation of the New Testament.
-Some of his arguments are a bit out there but his theory about Jesus as a grounded in Jewish tradition and referencing the Old Testament over and over.
+Some of his arguments are a bit out there but his theory about Jesus as a spiritual leader that was grounded in Jewish tradition who referenced and embraced the Old Testament over and over.
 His analysis of what Jesus’ motives that ultimately lead ot his crucifixion is worth a listen.
-After this lecture, the proof of Jesus as a man, as a spiritual leader and Son of God is a clearer picture for me.
+After this lecture, the proof of Jesus as a man, as a spiritual leader and Son of God is clear on many levels.

 I love economics and how economic theories have advanced and declined over the generations.
 Perhaps one of my favorite communicators on an economic theory I subscribe to is Milton Friedman.
 Friedman’s 10 part series that that played a few decades ago.
 In the series, he weaves stories and is faced by a panel of peers that agree and disagree with his beliefs.
 He’s famous for many analogies but the pencil manufacturer is probably one of his most famous.